-Cash and cash equivalents increased in the current period when compared to prior years due to increased cash from operating expenses with the increased sales.
-Total assets were higher than prior year due to increase in cash and cash equivalents, inventory and property and equipment.
-Non-current financial liabilities increased due increased Facility balance from Credipresto.
+Cash and cash equivalents decreased in the current period when compared to prior years due to decreased cash from operating expenses with the decreased sales.
+Total assets were lower than prior year due to a decrease in cash and cash equivalents, inventory and property and equipment.
+Non-current financial liabilities decreased due to a decrease in the loan payables which are being repaid.